Mental health during the COVID-19 pandemic: Impact on African Americans

-Essential workers
+Impact on essential workers

 Key workers did not shift to remote work despite low availability of PPE and while risks from the virus were undetermined.
 These workers earn modest wages on average and are more likely to be racial/ethnic minorities.

 Low income workers

 Fewer than 5% of US workers without a high school diploma were remote workers during the COVID-19 pandemic.
 Only 7% of US service workers, the majority of whom were low-wage customer-facing workers, could use remote work.
 Service industry workers were the least likely to get compensated for time off.
 The pandemic's nationwide economic implications resulted in business closures and record unemployment rates.
 Low-wage and part-time workers were those most likely to be unemployed and people of color (especially women) had disproportionate job losses compared to the general population.

 Frontline workers during the Pandemic were experiencing an increase in workload which made them more likely to suffer from stress, depression and PTSD.